 Lake Tahoe Kayaking & Canoeing

 Waterman's Landing is a place of gathering, delicious food and adventure on the shores of Lake Tahoe.
-A collective of local businesses as well as a small cafe, this year-round hotspot is nestled on Patton Landing Beach.
+This year-round hot spot is nestled on Patton Landing Beach.
 With easy access to Lake Tahoe, Waterman's Landing provides kayak and paddleboard tours and lessons as well as rentals of paddleboards, kayaks, canoes and other water toys.
-With...read more
+Fitness offerings include paddleboard workouts, beach boot camps and yoga sessions....read more

 Lake Tahoe Kayaking & Canoeing